murthymalini/full-stack-web-app-project/README.md

 ### Step 1 : Extract Data (Modules: json, requests, pandas)

  Datasets were extracted from CDC API endpoints in the json format by applying filtering and paging criteria from  "https://data.cdc.gov/resource/bi63-dtpu.json$where=year>=2010&$limit=4600" to fetch records from 2010 through 2017.
-Coordinates for all 50 states were scrapped from "https://www.latlong.net/category/states-236-14.html" and state codes were downloaded as csv from "https://worldpopulationreview.com/states/state-abbreviations" in jupyter notebook.
+Coordinates for all 50 states were scrapped from "https://www.latlong.net/category/states-236-14.html".

 ### Step 2 : Data wrangling and Databasing (Modules: pandas, pymongo, os, MongoDB Compass)

  -Datasets were loaded as pandas dataframe.
-Column ('_113_cause_name', 'Abbr')) irrelevant to the project were dropped.
+Column ('_113_cause_name')) irrelevant to the project were dropped.
 Data cleaning (split, rename, drop) was performed to merge the two dataframes using a common key ('state').
 The coordinates for DC was missing in the scrapped dataset.
 Hence, it was manually incorporated into the master data.
-State codes were incorporated as a separate table.

  -The final dataset was deployed onto non-relational “NoSQL” database, MongoDB.
 An account was set up in MongoDB cluster that could be accessed/connected through commandline or using GUI enabled MongoDB Compass.
 MongoClient was used to communicate with MongoDB using pymongo.
 Documents were loaded as dictionaries as NoSQL database provides support for JSON-styled, document-oriented storage systems.
-The database is available as "complete_death_coord_data" with two collections named "mortality_records" and "state_codes".
+The database is available as "complete_death_coord_data" with one collection named "mortality_records".

  ### Step 3: Design Flask API
  -Data from database were pulled in to create an API with multiple (specify number) routes using Flask `jsonify` to convert data into a valid JSON response object.
 Data returned from routes were used in building interactive visualizations using javascript libraries.